mcc-cmd/mccnet/replit.md

 - July 18, 2025.
 Updated database schema to include carrier field with proper migration and data handling
 - July 18, 2025.
 Enhanced Documents page UI to display carrier information in both desktop table and mobile card views
 - July 18, 2025.
 Modified admin and worker access permissions to view all documents across all dealers instead of dealer-specific restrictions
+- July 18, 2025.
+Fixed dealer permission system to ensure each dealer sees only their own data in dashboard statistics and document listings
+- July 18, 2025.
+Updated getDashboardStats function to properly filter by dealerId for dealer-specific statistics
+- July 18, 2025.
+Resolved login authentication issues by standardizing all test account passwords to "password"
+- July 18, 2025.
+Implemented proper role-based UI controls hiding activation status management from dealer_store users
+- July 18, 2025.
+Updated API routes to use correct authentication middleware allowing admin access to all dealer data

 ## User Preferences